brooklynrail/brooklynrail-platform/content/events/2020/06/jennifer-jones-austin-and-joanne-page-with-host-rev-dr-dona-schaper.md

 {{< image media="2020/06/rev-dr-dona-schaper" size="sm" >}}

-**Rev. Dr. Dona Schaper** has been Senior Minister of Judson Memorial Church since January of 2006.
+**Rev. Dr. Donna Schaper** has been Senior Minister of Judson Memorial Church since January of 2006.
 She was formerly at Coral Gables Congregational Church in Miami and before that at Yale University, and teaches leadership at the Hartford Seminary.
 As an elder, she is passionately concerned about leaving the next generation well-prepared for all they have to face.
 She has written over 35 books including Approaching End of Life: A Practical and Spiritual Guide (2015), Grace at Table: Small Spiritual Solutions to Large Material Problems, Solving Everything (2013), to her most recent book I Heart Francis: Letters to the Pope from an Unlikely Admirer (2016), among many others.

 **In the Rail:**